This trope is common in sitcoms and animation.

 - In Apt Pupil, by Stephen King, Dussander attends a parent/teacher conference at Todd's school, impersonating his grandfather, so they can manage to keep Todd's parents from finding out that his grades are in free-fall.
 The teacher falls for it at the time, but later decides that something's fishy when he realizes that for the entire conference, Dussander referred to Todd as "the boy" instead of by name.

 - In Mercedes Lackey's Jinx High, the villain who Body Surfs to her daughter each generation appears to be under 18, and has an artificial construct that masquerades as her aunt/guardian while her mother is in a mental hospital with the personality of the daughter just evicted from her original body in Mom's body.

 - Saved by the Bell: In one episode, Mr. Belding wanted to have a conference with Zack's father, as his mother proves to be far more forgiving of his misdeeds.
-To keep his work-alcoholic dad from finding out about, Zack gets a waiter friend at the Max to pretend to be his father instead.
+To keep his workaholic dad from finding out about, Zack gets a waiter friend at the Max to pretend to be his father instead.
 (Since that guy was an out-of-work actor he decided to ham it up.)
 His dad actually finds out about the conference, so Zack's waiter friend pulls double duty as a stand-in for Belding.
 The gambit naturally fails when — despite Zack's best efforts — Belding and Zack's dad run into each other at a school function.

 - The short-lived show Sons Of Tucson is based on this.
 Three brothers hire a fake dad to keep up appearances after their real father is put in prison.

-- Kenan once felt the need to hire stand-ins for a conference with his school principal on an episode of Kenan & Kel, not wanting to tell his parents that they were called in by the school to meet the principal and knowing that the principal has no idea what his parents look like.
+- Kenan once felt the need to hire stand-ins for a conference with his school principal on an episode of Kenan & Kel, not wanting to tell his parents that they were called in by the school to meet the principal and knowing that the principal had no idea what his parents looked like.
 He settles on a classically trained actor and a total ditz who says she's seen a lot of movies and thinks she can wing it.
 Unfortunately, The Ditz ruins everything by not remembering the name of the person she's supposed to pretend to be and inviting the school principal to their home for a family dinner, which the principal accepts, requiring Kenan to get his real parents to leave the house for a night so he can stage a dinner with his mock parents.
 Hilarity Ensues.
 The real kicker, however, was that the reason for the meeting with the principal was to discuss how great Kenan's grades and schoolwork was.

 - On Psych, Shawn gets his uncle Jack to stand in for his dad at school.
 Shawn's dad finds out and is irritated rather than hurt.
 Especially since Jack really is cooler than he is.